Ally logo. Go to Ally.com

 Debt can make it tougher to set financial goals for important life moments, like buying a home, growing your family or prioritizing retirement until your debt is paid off.
 Not to mention that the financial burden can lead to resentment, frustration and disagreements down the line.

 Another reason to get a handle on debt before the big day?
 Weddings can be expensive.
-Depending on the type of wedding you want to have, debt could make it more difficult to achieve — or worse, your big day could end up adding to more to what you already owe.
+Depending on the type of wedding you want to have, debt could make it more difficult to pay for — or worse, your big day could end up adding more to what you or your soon-to-be spouse already owe.

-In fact, having a financial discussion (during which you talk about savings, debt, potential prenups and more) is a smart and healthy way to get on the same page financially so you can start your life together as openly as possible.
+Having a discussion (during which you talk about savings, debt, potential prenups and more) is a smart and healthy way to get on the same page financially so you can start your life together as openly as possible.

-During your discussion, remember that not all debt is created equal.
+Remember that not all debt is created equal.
 Some types of debt, like a mortgage, are seen as “good” since they have the potential to lead to positive returns in the future.
-On the other hand, debt from credit cards or high-interest loans is often categorized as “bad debt.”
+On the other hand, debt from credit cards or high-interest loans is often categorized as “ bad debt.”

 Once you’re on the same page with your partner, it’s time to determine your debt repayment plan, which should include setting repayment goals and creating a realistic timeline.